Cockroach Identification & Control

 Exclusion (Sealing)

-Cockroaches can enter your home through cracks less than 1/8″ wide.
-In particular, American cockroaches often get inside through exterior cracks, drains, vents, and utility lines.
+Cockroaches can enter through cracks as small as 1/8 inch.
+American cockroaches, for example, often get inside through exterior cracks, drains, vents, and utility lines.

-- Look for cracks and gaps near baseboards where the floor meets the wall, behind kitchen appliances, near sinks and tubs, and around radiators and plumbing lines.
+- Look for cracks and gaps near baseboards, behind appliances, near sinks and tubs, and around plumbing lines.

-- Seal potential entry points with caulk, mesh, or expansion foams.
+- Seal entry points with caulk, mesh, or expansion foam.

-- Install door sweeps to close gaps underneath exterior doors.
+- Install door sweeps to close gaps under exterior doors.

 - Inspect packages, furniture, and appliances before bringing them inside.